-Forms and any other information generated during regular monitoring and sampling events are compiled and included in an annual report that is submitted to the NYSDEC.
+Forms and any other information generated during regular monitoring and sampling events are compiled and included in a report submitted to the NYSDEC.
 If requested, the owner of the Property shall provide information to the NYSDEC, as necessary, to assist it in carrying out its obligation of providing a Monitoring Plan.
 All forms, and other relevant reporting formats used during the monitoring/inspection events, will be (1) subject to approval by NYSDEC and (2) submitted at the time of the PRR, as specified in the Reporting Plan of this SMP.